react-navigation/react-navigation.github.io/docs/contributing.md

 ### Suggesting a Feature

 Is there something you want to see from React Navigation?
-Go ahead and open and issue, describe what it is you want to accomplish and why you want to accomplish that.
-A few things to consider/add

-1. Is there already a way to do this and you want to simplify it?
-2. Do you have any thoughts on how to implement this feature?
-Have you done something similar already?

-Hold off on submitting feature pull requests until the feature has been discussed.
-Once the feature has been established and agreed upon, create the pull request (following the [big pull requests](#big-pull-requests) guide).
+Please [create a feature request on Canny](https://react-navigation.canny.io/feature-requests).

 ### Big Pull Requests